Edgar S. Paxson

-Other works by Paxson in the Buffalo Bill Historical Center include The Buffalo Hunt, 1905, and a group of fourteen drawings related to Custer’s Last Stand.
+Other works by Paxson in the Buffalo Bill Center of the West include The Buffalo Hunt, 1905, and a group of fourteen drawings related to Custer’s Last Stand.

 Select, Annotated Bibliography

-Prepared by Whitney Gallery of Western Art, Buffalo Bill Historical Center, Cody, Wyoming, April 20, 2001.
+Prepared by Whitney Gallery of Western Art, Buffalo Bill [Center of the West], Cody, Wyoming, April 20, 2001.